 If one examines traditional diets from across the globe

 you’ll find that there is not a single culture which avoided animal consumption entirely.
 Whether it only made up 10% of their diet or whether they only consumed fish or insects or eggs, they all received some form of nutrients from the consumption of other animals.
 Vegan diets seem to be both a modern phenomenon and a largely urban one.
 And although modern urban environments may provide a seeming plethora of animal replacements, these replacements certainly don’t guarantee health or sustainability!

-ENVIRONMENTAL CONFUSIONS: Environmentally, it is not as simple as abstaining from animal consumption in order to protect nature and it’s vulnerable populations.
-Animals play a big role in ecological restoration and sustainable farming.
+ENVIRONMENTAL CONFUSIONS: Environmentally, it’s not as simple as abstaining from animal consumption in order to protect nature and it’s vulnerable populations.
+Animals play a crucial role in ecological restoration, regenerative farming, and climate control.